 MICHAEL H. RUBIN

-- Google in In re: Google Inc. Street View Electronic Communications Litigation.
-This multidistrict litigation is comprised of more than a dozen putative class action suits challenging the acquisition of publicly broadcast Wi-Fi data by Google's Street View vehicles from open and unencrypted wireless networks.
-The lawsuit alleges that Google violated the federal Wiretap Act and various other federal and state laws.
-The matter is currently on appeal to the Ninth Circuit.
+- In re: Google Inc. Street View Electronic Communications Litigation.
+Lead counsel for Google in this multidistrict litigation against Google, which is comprised of more than a dozen putative class action suits challenging the acquisition of publicly broadcast Wi-Fi data by Google's Street View vehicles from open and unencrypted wireless networks.
+The lawsuit alleges that Google violated the federal Wiretap Act.

-- YouTube in Viacom v.
+- Viacom v.
 YouTube and English Premier League v.
 YouTube.
-These copyright infringement actions challenge YouTube's operations and are pending in the Southern District of New York on remand from the Second Circuit Court of Appeals.
-In addition to securing summary judgment for YouTube, Wilson Sonsini Goodrich & Rosati secured orders barring the recovery of punitive damages in copyright infringement actions and requiring that foreign plaintiffs register their copyrights in order to seek statutory damages under the Copyright Act.
+Counsel to YouTube in these consolidated copyright infringement actions, which challenged YouTube's operations.
+In addition to securing multiple summary judgments for YouTube, Wilson Sonsini Goodrich & Rosati secured orders barring the recovery of punitive damages in copyright infringement actions, requiring that foreign plaintiffs register their copyrights in order to seek statutory damages under the Copyright Act, and denying the motion for class certification in the Premier League action.
 The firm also secured orders protecting Google's source code and users' private videos from disclosure during discovery.
-The Second Circuit's opinion can be found here.
-Both cases are back before the district court, where YouTube's renewed summary judgment motion has been briefed in the Viacom action and class certification briefing is underway in the Premier League action.

 - J.D., University of Michigan Law School

 - Recognized as one of the Daily Journal's "Top 20 Lawyers Under 40" in California for 2014

 - Named in the 2014-2017 editions of Northern California Super Lawyers

 - Honored by Law360 as a "Rising Star" in privacy law in both 2012 and 2013